Akshaya0512/cancer-computational-pipeline/README.md

-Cancer Computational Pipeline: Gene Expression Based Subtype Classification
+Cancer Gene Expression Classification Pipeline

  Overview

-This project is a modular machine learning pipeline designed to analyze cancer gene expression data and classify tumor subtypes using supervised learning algorithms.
+This project implements an end-to-end machine learning pipeline for cancer subtype classification using gene expression data.

-It simulates a simplified computational oncology workflow inspired by real-world cancer genomics pipelines (e.g., TCGA-based classification studies).
+It is designed to simulate a simplified computational oncology workflow inspired by real-world TCGA-based cancer genomics studies.

- Goal
+The pipeline is fully modular and includes data loading, preprocessing, model training, evaluation, and biological interpretation of feature importance.

+ Objective

 The goal of this project is to:

-- Analyze gene expression profiles of cancer samples
+- Classify cancer subtypes using gene expression profiles
-- Build machine learning models to classify cancer subtypes
+- Compare multiple machine learning models
-- Compare model performance
+- Evaluate predictive performance using standard metrics
-- Identify biologically important genes contributing to predictions
+- Identify biologically relevant genes contributing to classification

-Why This Matters
+Scientific Motivation

-Cancer is a highly heterogeneous disease, and gene expression patterns play a key role in distinguishing tumor subtypes.
+Cancer is a highly heterogeneous disease characterized by distinct molecular and genetic profiles.

-Computational methods like machine learning are widely used in modern cancer research to:
+Gene expression analysis combined with machine learning is widely used in computational oncology to:

-- identify biomarkers
+- Identify biomarkers
-- classify tumor types
+- Classify tumor subtypes
-- support precision medicine research
+- Support precision medicine research

-Pipeline Overview
+ Pipeline Architecture

-The project follows a standard ML pipeline:
+The workflow follows a standard ML research pipeline:
 Raw Gene Expression Data
 ↓
 Data Loading